 C. Sticky Spider Web

 We guarantee that no other activity is better than this for indoor play.
 It can be done in any available doorway, hallway, or small place.
 Use thick cello tape to make a dense spider web.
 While you do this, ask your little one to hunt for scraps of paper around the house.
 Scrunch them up into small balls.
 Now all your child needs to do is the aim and throw.
 Ask them why certain balls stick, and others don’t.
 This fun challenge is ideal for getting your children excited and moving.

-With these activities, your tiny tots will inevitably grow, giggle, and give you lots of hugs and kisses!
+With these home activities for kids, your tiny tots will inevitably grow, giggle, and give you lots of hugs and kisses!